jessicaano92/jessicaano92/README.md

 <br />

-- ⚡ Fun fact: I enjoy learning the ukulele, singing, and anything to with the outdoors
+- ⚡ Fun fact: I love music and anything to do with the outdoors

 <br />